 Copyright © University of Cambridge.
 All rights reserved.

-If no-one has found a solution, you could leave the challenge on the wall as a 'simmering' activity for a few days so that members of the group can come back to it in their own time.
+If they come across a particularly difficult example you could share it with the rest of the class by using the "Replay code" which can be entered in the Settings menu (access using the purple cog in the top right).
+If no-one finds a solution, you can leave the challenge on the wall as a 'simmering' activity for a few days so that members of the class can come back to it in their own time.

 How could you use rounding and estimation to help?

 Suggest that students work on the level 1 and 2 problems initially.
 You could also use the "Replay code" facility to share accessible examples (e.g. 25,7,4,9,3,5,125) before letting students loose on randomly generated examples.